-Talk to your healthcare professional to see if certain foods or diets can work alongside modern medicine to help you manage or even treat certain health conditions.
+Talk to a healthcare professional to see if certain foods or diets can work alongside modern medicine to help you manage or even treat certain health conditions.

 Which Foods Can Help Nourish My Body?

 Starting your day with matcha is a great way to give your body extra nutrients and energy to get through the day.
-Thanks to beneficial compounds like antioxidants that are present in this green tea, matcha is a wonderful way to start out on the right foot.
+Thanks to beneficial compounds like antioxidants, matcha is a wonderful way to start out on the right foot.

-In our Beauty Matcha Latte, we have added collagen protein and superfoods like turmeric, goji, maca, and ginger, to give you added benefit!
+In our Beauty Matcha Latte, we have included collagen protein and superfoods like turmeric, goji, maca, and ginger, to give you additional benefits!

 Adding bone broth to a healthy diet is a great way to support your gut health.
 Gut health is incredibly important for your overall health.
 Bone broth is full of vitamins, minerals, amino acids, and fatty acids, and it is easily digestible.
 Bone broth also helps support your bones, joints, and muscles thanks to its collagen content!